NestorGRG/Density-of-States-for-FHI-AIMS/README.md

   1.  geometry.in
   2. KS_DOS_total.dat
   3.  atom_proj_dos_....dat or atom_proj_dos_spin_....dat
-##  The input files must contain the atom projected DOS, *NOT* the specie projected DOS given that the last one is an average DOS per atom.
+##  The input files must contain the atom projected DOS, *NOT* the specie projected DOS given that the last one is an average DOS per atom of the same specie.

 # Requirements
 The following Python modules must be installed: